Your roof keeps you and your family warm and dry during the worst of storms, but it is not invincible and will need to be replaced sooner or later.

 You can tell if shingles have gone past their expiration date by their structure.
 Shingles that have remained past their intended lifespan may be curled, cracked, buckled, and losing granules.

 Quality homeowners insurance can help rebuild your roof, but only if the damage is included in your policy.
 An expired roof is not typically covered by the general homeowners insurance policy.
-For all of your insurance coverage needs, contact the insurance experts at Scavone Insurance Center in White Plains, New York.
+For all of your insurance coverage needs, contact the insurance experts at Scavone Insurance Agency Center LLC in White Plains, New York.
 We will work with you to make sure you have the coverage you need to protect you from any perils.